 If you’re reading the headlines, you know that companies across all types of industries are quickly moving to embrace what has been vaguely called digital transformation.
 This shift among companies is to stay relevant in a digitized world and includes things such as: adjusting business & manufacturing, processes, teams, marketing & sales tactics, developing digital strategies, and deploying devices, technology, and cloud-based solutions to their customers.
 But as you dig a little deeper, you also find headlines, including the one above, calling out a harsh reality: the significant failure rate of internet of things (IoT) initiatives (the seamless integration of device design, connectivity, desired and actionable data, and user experience) in pursuit of digital transformation.

-Our belief is every IoT initiative in that 75 percent figure could, and should, have been prevented.
+Our belief is IoT initiatives in that 75 percent figure could, and should, have been prevented.

 That is not a bold or controversial statement.
 It’s simply rooted in strategy and the discipline to execute on it.
 Nobody argues that strategy isn’t important.
 It is baked into every successful business.
 And if it applies to business in general, it must also apply to IoT initiatives for the business.